tensorflow/docs/site/ko/README.md

 and get it start.
 `site/ko/` are for TensorFlow 1.x.
 `site/ko/r2` are for TensorFlow 2.x.

+You should translate markdown and comments.
+You should not run code cells.
 Whole file structure can be changed even if you modify only a chunk in the notebook.
 It is hard to review such a file in Github.
 You should use a text editor when you edit a few words of existing notebook.
 You should test the notebook in your repository with Colab after you finish the translation.
 You should request for review if there is no error.

 Thanks!

 # Korean translation guide